OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/monitoring-and-diagnostics/monitoring-enable-alerts-using-template.md

                 "LessThanOrEqual"
             ],
             "metadata": {
-                "description": "Operator comparing hello current value with hello threshold value."
+                "description": "Operator comparing the current value with the threshold value."
             }
         },
         "threshold": {
             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "hello threshold value at which hello alert is activated."
+                "description": "The threshold value at which the alert is activated."
             }
         },
         "aggregation": {